gchamblin/rockApp/README.md

-# 🪨 Rocky's Rock Collection
+# 🪨 Logan's Rock Collection

 An offline rock-collecting app for kids.
 Add rocks with photos, browse a rock guide, and read fun facts about Florida rocks — no internet needed once it's installed.